jkulak/git-ninja/README.md

 Often, using a capital letter as an option will mean forcing that option.
 I.e. `git branch -D <branch_name>` is same as `git branch -d --force <branch_name>`.

-Below I have listed the most popular/useful commands with their most useful usage (and less known tricks/options) in my opinion.
+Below I have listed the most popular/useful commands with their most useful usage (and less known tricks/options).

 [🔝 go to table of content](#toc)